Learn how to make a customized fabric photo transfer notebook to give to someone special using their own personal images.

 Step 3

-Apply a thick coat of the transfer medium on top of the photo.
+Brush on a thick coat of the transfer medium on top of the paper with your photo.

 Step 4

-Place the photos face down very carefully.
-Try to avoid touching the transfer medium.
-Smooth out any air bubbles with your fingers, or with a straight edge, such as a ruler.
+Place the photos carefully face down on the right side of your fabric.
+Try to avoid touching the gel medium.
+Smooth out any air bubbles or wrinkles with your fingers, or with a straight edge, such as a ruler, or credit card.
 Wipe away any medium that sneaks out from the edge.
 Let sit for 24 hours

 Step 5

-After 24 hours wet the image all over with a sponge.
+After 24 hours wet the image face all over with a sponge, spray bottle, or wet rag.

 Step 6

-After 2 minutes starts removing the paper by making circles with a damp sponge.
+After 2 minutes start removing the excess paper by making circles with a damp sponge.
 The paper will pill up, revealing the image underneath, like magic.

 I noticed that I was getting some ink on the canvas outside the photo.
 This worked out for me because it gave the project a nice rustic look.
 However, you could tape off the edges and/or be more diligent with cleaning your sponge.